Alternative Investment Market (AiM) is the London Stock Exchange's global market for smaller, growing companies.

 A measure against which the performance of an investment company is compared or against which it sets its objective.
-For example, a UK invested investment company might have the FTSE All-Share Index as a benchmark and a stated objective to outperform this.

 This is the price at which the market is prepared to buy your investment trust shares.
 This price is determined by supply and demand.

 The shares with the highest status as equity investments.